 It is a psychological reaction that is very common, and it is used by companies, celebrities, politicians, and even governments and state actors.

 When it comes to influencing people, there can be good and bad people at work.
-We now know how our private data has been used for political and electoral purposes.
+We now know how our private data is often used for marketing purposes.

 But you don’t need to go to these complicated and expensive lengths to become an influencer in your field.